Bay Area Weather: How to Stay Cool and Safe in a California Heat Wave

 Contra Costa County says that during periods of “very hot weather,” information about their cooling centers will appear on the Contra Costa government website.

-If you work outdoors, you have protections
+If you work in the heat, outdoors or indoors, you have labor protections

 In July 2006, a major heat wave in California resulted in at least 140 deaths over two weeks, the highest fatality rate on record from a single heat event, prompting state regulators to strengthen protections.